Undergraduate Course Descriptions

 this designation will be preceded by the appropriate program

 position.
-As usual, the first digit indicated the ability
+As usual, the first digit indicates the ability

 level, and the final digit will vary according to the number of